Get started with Explore

 Start here

-Install the RubyGems package so the `explore` command is available for agent and terminal workflows.
+This makes the `explore` command available to your agent and terminal workflow.

 gem install exploremyprofile